 - Travel to the start or from the finish of the walk.

 - Lunches, dinners, snacks and drinks.

 - Travel Insurance.

 - Personal Equipment.

 - Extra nights - We suggest you extend your stay in the Lakes with an extra night in either Coniston, Great Langdale or Keswick.
-You can of course add extra nights anywhere along the way.

 |Accommodation||Extra Night (Per Person Per Night)||£40|

 We are often asked the following questions by walkers planning The Cumbria Way and I hope that you will find the following information useful.